Mahmoud3177Khaled/Mahmoud3177Khaled/README.md

 - Utilized Unity and Unreal Engine to develop immersive and engaging gaming experiences.

 ### Web Development | Academic Projects
-- Collaborating closely with team members in the development of "Carrer Compass" and contributing over 30% of the progress.
+- Collaborating closely with team members in the development of "Carrer Compass", thriving in a collaborative environment.
 - Exemplified strong interpersonal skills and teamwork to ensure project success, on the lookout for many more exciting journeys.

 ## Multilingual Proficiency: